Homogeneous numerical semigroups: Small embedding dimensions

 For the last statement, note that $n_4+n_1=(q+1)m+q+2+m=(q+2)(m+1)=(q+2)n_2$ and so $n_4$ is a torsion element of $S$. \end{proof}

 In embedding dimension three, we have classified all numerical semigroups of homogeneous type in to numerical semigroups with complete intersection tangent cones and the homogeneous ones with Cohen-Macaulay tangent cones (cf. Theorem~\ref{dim3}).
 On other hand, all four generated numerical semigroups of homogeneous type that we have discussed in this section are homogeneous.
-So it is natural to look for a similar classification in larger embedding dimensions:
+So it would be natural to look for a similar classification in larger embedding dimensions.
+Nevertheless, this is not true as the following example with embedding dimension $4$ (provided to us by F. Strazzanti) shows:

-\begin{que} Is there any numerical semigroup $S$ with embedding dimension $d>3$ such that $S$ is of homogeneous type, but it is not homogeneous and its tangent cone is not complete intersection? \end{que}

-In the following remark we discuss a class of rings that are of homogeneous type.
-Concluding that numerical semigroups in this class are homogeneous, supports a negative answer to the above question.

-\begin{rem} An Artinian local ring $(A,\fm)$ is \textit{stretched}, in the sense of \cite{Sa}, if and only if $\fm^2$ is principal.
-From \cite[Example~3.5]{RS}, if $A$ is stretched and its Cohen-Macaulay type is equal to $\mu(\fm)-1$, where $\mu(\fm)$ is the embedding dimension of $A$, then $A$ is of homogeneous type.

-Let $S$ be a numerical semigroup such that $G(S)$ is Cohen-Macaulay and let $A=\kk[\![S]\!]/(x_1)$.
-With similar argument as in the proof of Theorem~\ref{homogeneous type}, $S$ is of homogeneous type if and only if $A$ is of homogeneous type.